 355 Commonwealth is located on the NE corner of Commonwealth and Massachusetts Avenues, with 353 Commonwealth to the east, 371 Commonwealth (61 Massachusetts Avenue) to the west, across Mass.
 Ave., 416 Marlborough to the north, across Alley 429, and 362-366 Commonwealth to the south, across Commonwealth.

 355 Commonwealth was designed by architect Carl Fehmer and built in 1882-1883 by Norcross Brothers, masons, and Morton & Chesley, carpenters, for Oliver Ames and his wife, Anna Coffin (Ray) Ames.
-Prior to the house’s completion, they lived at 115 Commonwealth.
+He is shown as the owner on the original building permit application, dated May 13, 1882.
 355 Commonwealth was numbered 353 Commonwealth until about 1895, when three houses were built immediately to the east and given the numbers 349, 351, and 353 Commonwealth.

 In his Houses of Boston’s Back Bay, Bainbridge Bunting states that 355 Commonwealth was “the first of the Boston ‘chateaux'” — large houses “deriving inspiration from the sixteenth century chateaux of the Loire Valley.”
 He notes that “the most interesting feature of the exterior is the wealth of exquisitely carved brownstone relief.
 The delicate pilaster arabesques and friezes filled with floral forms contrast with crisp rectangular architectural forms.
-One notes especially that panels of relief above the first story windows.
+One notes especially the panels of relief above the first story windows.
 Here putti intertwine with plant forms and engage in various homey activities relating to the use of the corresponding room inside: eating, playing musial instruments, conversing , and so forth.”

 Oliver Ames was an investor in railroads, banks, and manufacturing companies, and served as Lt.
 Governor of Massachusetts from 1882 to 1885 and as Governor in 1886 and 1887.
 Some sources indicate that he was President of the Union Pacific Railroad (which the Ames family was instrumental in forming).
 In fact, that was his uncle, Oliver Ames, Jr. (1807-1877), son of Oliver Ames.

-Anna Ames continued to live at 355 Commonwealth.
-In about 1902, she was again joined by Harry and Lillian Chatman.
-They previously had lived in Beverly.
-They continued to live at 355 Commonwealth until about 1913, when they moved to Brookline.
+By the 1901-1902 winter season, Anna Ames was again joined by Harry and Lillian Chatman.
+They most recently had lived in Beverly.
+They continued to live at 355 Commonwealth during the 1912-1913 winter season, but moved thereafter to Brookline.

 In July of 1926, it applied for (and subsequently received) permission to convert the property from a single-family dwelling into showrooms on the lower floors and offices on the upper floors.
 At the same time, it added a new entrance at 60 Massachusetts Avenue.
 The remodeling was designed by architects Chapman and Frazer.
 Plans for the remodeling — including floor plans and partial elevations — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN P-21).